testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Mock the authentication middleware and disable it or trick it to authorize the request - While not an aweful option, it means that the 'real' authorization code is not part of the test (becuase we stubbed it) ❌; Some are holding an environement variable or config key that instructs the system not to authorize requests (e.g. IS_TESTING=TRUE) - THis
+👀 &nbsp; **Alternatives:** Mock the authentication middleware and disable it or trick it to authorize the request - While not an aweful option, it means that the 'real' authorization code is not part of the test (becuase we stubbed it) ❌; Some are holding an environement variable or config key that instructs the system not to authorize requests (e.g. IS_TESTING=TRUE) - This of course a dangerous option as it might leak to production

 <br/>